cepix1234/sportRadar-code-excercise/README.md

 1. When providing summary if two matches have the same score and the same time of start order by home team names.
 2. The implementation does not specify the use of the library so we can expect malformed inputs.
+3. The description does not specify in what kind of flow it will be used we can expect, a request will be made to get an existing match id.

 ## Score Board